 Leading on from the point above, the survey reveals how 95% of companies actively reward employees for collaboration across functions.
 However, the quoted survey response indicates that some companies reward their leaders for building better relationships.
 This approach rather misses the point; collaboration isn't something that only a manager or senior exec does, it needs to be integrated into the very core of the innovation process so everyone can collaborate, regardless of 'rank'.
 Otherwise, the rewards are only for the few, not the many…

-Overall, it’s a stimulating set of ideas, and after printing the infographic out and sticking it on the fridge, we’ve found ourselves coming back from tea breaks mulling ideas over in our mind.
+Overall, it's a stimulating set of ideas relating to ideation and business innovation, and after printing the infographic out and sticking it on the fridge, we've found ourselves coming back from tea breaks mulling ideas over in our mind.
 See if it does the same for you.